maxtropets/bose/README.md

 # bose

 Better COSE.

 Used purely in research purposes, not intended for production use (yet).

 ## How-to

-Only tested on Azure Linux 3.0, with OpenSLL 3.5.
+Targeting Azure Linux 4.0 with OpenSLL 3.5, to enable PQC.

+Currently developed on AL 3.0, CI on cheap Ubuntu.

 ### How to use with custom OpenSSL version